Why Adalo Is the Right Choice for Your Twitch Clone

-This comprehensive tutorial will walk you through building a functional live streaming platform using Adalo's no-code platform.
+This comprehensive tutorial walks you through building a functional live streaming platform using Adalo's app platform.
 While Adalo cannot natively provide true live streaming capabilities like Twitch, you'll learn how to create a working video-sharing platform with live chat, user profiles, channel subscriptions, and video-on-demand features by integrating third-party streaming services.
+Adalo's agnostic builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, this is a compelling option versus many of the vibe-coding builders out there today.

 Key Takeaways

-- Build a Twitch-style streaming app in 2-5 weeks without writing code
+- Build a Twitch-style streaming app in 2-5 weeks without writing code, integrating Daily.co for live streaming and Stripe for monetization

-- Publish to iOS, Android, and web from a single build
+- Publish to iOS, Android, and web from a single build—Adalo's modular infrastructure scales to 1M+ MAU with no upper limit

 Prerequisites and Initial Setup